RicardoNiepel/frontier-agents-workshop/samples/magentic/README.md

    If you already have the agent-framework installed globally or followed the main README guidance, you can skip this step.

-3. Copy the `.env.example` to `.env` and set your Azure OpenAI endpoint and deployment names:
+3. Navigate to the `samples/magentic` directory, copy the `.env.example` to `.env` and set your Azure OpenAI endpoint and deployment names:

    ```bash
     cp .env.example .env